Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/EnumValue/documentation.md

-* Other names for this node include: Dropdown, Menu, Choose, Enum, Enumeration, or Parameter.
+* Other names for this node include: Dropdown, Menu, Choose, Enum, Enumeration, Parameter.

 #### Example(s)